SUSE/doc-unversioned/trento/migration/sso-integration.md

 #### Configuring SAML user profile

 Users provided by the SAML installation must have some few mandatory attributes to login in Trento.
 The required attributes are: username, email, first name and last name.
-All of them are mandatory, even though their field name is configurable.
+All of them are mandatory, even though their field names are configurable.

 By default, Trento expects the `username`, `email`, `firstName` and `lastName` attribute names.
 All these 4 attribute names are configurable using the next environment variables, following the same order: `SAML_USERNAME_ATTR_NAME`, `SAML_EMAIL_ATTR_NAME`, `SAML_FIRSTNAME_ATTR_NAME` and `SAML_LASTNAME_ATTR_NAME`.

-So both the IDP and Trento must know how these 4 fields are mapped.
-For that, follow the next instruction:
+Both IDP and Trento must know how these 4 fields are mapped.
+To do this, follow the next instructions:

 1. Add the attributes if they don't exist in the IDP user profile.
-If they already exist, they name doesn't need to be changed, so the current values can continue being used.
+If they already exist, don't change the attributes and keep their original values.

 1. Configure Trento to use the IDP attribute field names.
-For that, set the `SAML_USERNAME_ATTR_NAME`, `SAML_EMAIL_ATTR_NAME`, `SAML_FIRSTNAME_ATTR_NAME` and `SAML_LASTNAME_ATTR_NAME` environment values with the values configured in the IDP.
-For example, if the IDP user profile username is defined as `attr:username`, `SAML_USERNAME_ATTR_NAME=attr:username` should be used.
+To do this, set the `SAML_USERNAME_ATTR_NAME`, `SAML_EMAIL_ATTR_NAME`, `SAML_FIRSTNAME_ATTR_NAME` and `SAML_LASTNAME_ATTR_NAME` environment values with the values configured in the IDP.
+For example, if the IDP user profile username is defined as `attr:username` use `SAML_USERNAME_ATTR_NAME=attr:username`.

 #### Checking SAML redirect URI

-Once the login is done succesfully, the IDP redirects the session back to Trento.
-This redirection is done to `https://trento.example.com/sso/sp/consume/saml`, so this URI must be set as valid in the IDP.
+After a successful login, the IDP redirects the user's session back to Trento and redirected at <uri>https://trento.example.com/sso/sp/consume/saml</uri>.
+To ensure seamless SSO, this URI must be configured as valid within the IDP.

 ### Restarting Trento

 Once the certificate is provided to the IDP, the IDP recreates its own <filename>metadata.xml</filename> file.
 This file defines which certificate is used to sign the messages by both sides.
 At this point, Trento Web must be restarted to use the new <filename>metadata.xml</filename> content.

-If the <option>SAML_METDATA_CONTENT</option> option is being used, the content of this variable must be updated with the new metadata, as single line string.
-In the other hand, if <option>SAML_METADATA_URL</option> is used, the new metadata is automatically fetched.
+If the <option>SAML_METDATA_CONTENT</option> option is being used, the content of this variable must be updated with the new metadata as single line string.
+On the other hand, if <option>SAML_METADATA_URL</option> is used, the new metadata is automatically fetched.
 If neither of these steps are completed, communication will fail because the message signatures will not be recognized.

-If the used IDP has the endpoint to provide the <filename>metadata.xml</filename> file content, the usage of <option>SAML_METADATA_URL</option> is preferred, as further changes in the IDP will be fetched automatically by Trento when it is restarted.
+If the used IDP has the endpoint to provide the <filename>metadata.xml</filename> file content, prefer the variable <option>SAML_METADATA_URL</option> .
+Trento will automatically fetch metadata when restarted.

 ```{=docbook}
 <note>